Wrexham welcome Maidstone United to the Racecourse on Saturday for only the seventh meeting between the two teams in the Stones' current guise.

 Indeed, it was the original Maidstone United who visited the Racecourse for a classic case of ‘After the Lord Mayor’s Show’ in January 1992 – a goalless draw just one week on from the shock FA Cup win against Arsenal.

-More recently, the Stones were promoted to the National League in 2016 and were also Wrexham’s FA Cup second-round opponents in 2014 – the last time, prior to this season, the Dragons progressed that far.
+More recently, the Stones were promoted to the National League in 2016 and were also Wrexham’s FA Cup second-round opponents in 2014.

 We’ve taken a closer look at that FA Cup triumph and last season’s controversial away defeat for our pick of one game to remember and one to forget from the recent past.